Coffee-93/Coffee-93/README.md

 ### Who am I?

 💻 I'm a graduate student studying AI and Machine Learning.
-Currently interested in ML Deployment, Data Visualization/Storytelling and more.
+Currently interested in ML Deployment, Storytelling with Data and more.

 ⚕️ My background is in public health, medicine and sociology.
 Ask me about it some time!